eliseylenore/capstone-project/README.md

 * Create Cart model: List <Product>, Total Price
 * Create component added-to-bag
 * Create button to click
-* Create Alert that you have added items
+* Create Alert that you have added items (toggle the button/alert)
-* Create new item to add to basket/cart
+* Create new item to add to basket/cart (create new item and new cart simultaneously)

 **User should be able to checkout and purchase item**